luddites-me/docker-tools/docs/overview.md

 # Protect Docker Tools Overview

-This repo contains [Docker Compose](https://docs.docker.com/compose/) stacks for various parts of the NS8 Protect stack.
+This repo contains [Docker Compose](https://docs.docker.com/compose/) stacks for various parts of the LUDDITES Protect stack.

 ## Setup

-Before using the stacks in the repo you need several tools and accounts setup; the easiest way to make sure all this has been completed is by following the [Setup - Getting Started](https://ns8.slab.com/posts/setup-getting-started-sph7gsfr) document in Slab.
+Before using the stacks in the repo you need several tools and accounts setup; the easiest way to make sure all this has been completed is by following the [Setup - Getting Started](https://luddites.slab.com/posts/setup-getting-started-sph7gsfr) document in Slab.

 ### Mac